The-Tribe-2-0/Fred-s-project/README.md

 # phase-1-project
 # Fredrick Mwangi
 *****
-### Author : Fredrick Mwangi 10/4/2023
+### Author : Fredrick Mwangi 15/4/2023
 ****
 ## Project Description
-Formular One is an app that allows Formula 1 watchers to search for their drivers and receive a short synopsis on their driver of choice also, it allows people to view their favorite cars
+Do you have an ingredient and you don't know what to cook?
+Worry no further.
+This is basically an easy to navigate website that allows users to get access to their favourite meals and get theri recipes.
 ## SCREENSHOTS
-Screenshot from 2023-04-10 13-51-53.png
+Screenshot from 2023-04-17 00-30-10.png
 - link 2